Misogyny in the Dance World: Are We listening? By Vangeline

 It is our undiscerning deference, which contributes to these teachers' narcissism.
 Without room for criticism or oversight, we end up creating monsters instead of teachers.

 Learning from this experience, I have developed a system of checks and balances for my work.
-My classes are audited; my work with the community is evaluated twice a year by separate organizations.
+My classes are audited; my work with the community is evaluated by separate organizations.
 I also seek professional feedback to ensure that I work within ethical boundaries.

 Since breaking from oppressive educational models, I have educated myself on the scope of trauma research.
 As a result, I have learned to identify risky pedagogical practices.
 Like many dance professionals today, I now advocate a trauma-informed approach to learning.